Existence, uniqueness, and energy scaling of 2+1 dimensional continuum model for stepped epitaxial surfaces with elastic effects: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Hong Kong Research Grants Council General Research Fund 16313316 (Y.X.), the National Natural Science Foundation of China Grant No. 12101401 (T.L.), and Shanghai Municipal of Science and Technology Major Project No. 2021SHZDZX0102 (T.L.).
+This work was supported by the Hong Kong Research Grants Council General Research Fund 16313316 and the Project of Hetao Shenzhen-HKUST Innovation Cooperation Zone HZQB-KCZYB-2020083 (Y.X.), the National Natural Science Foundation of China Grant No. 12101401 and Shanghai Municipal of Science and Technology Major Project No. 2021SHZDZX0102 (T.L.).